garyhwilson/weird-name-generator/README.md

 # Weird Name Generator

-A flexible and customizable fantasy name generator with support for various styles, customizable rules, and React integration.
+A flexible and customizable weird name generator with support for various styles, customizable rules, and React integration.
 Generate unique names for characters, places, or any other fantasy/sci-fi elements with options for different styles, gender characteristics, and special character rules.

 ## Demo